kevinsteves/pan-python/doc/panconf.rst

  no arguments a default set of XPath expressions is used by PAN-OS to match the configuration to be displayed.
-These paths are stored internally in the **pan.config** module for different PAN-OS versions (currently 4.1 and 5.0) in order to duplicate the order and set of configuration nodes displayed.
+These paths are stored internally in the **pan.config** module for different PAN-OS versions (4.1, 5.0 and 5.1) in order to duplicate the order and set of configuration nodes displayed.

  PAN-OS may place a trailing space on some set statements;